 Rear Underride Truck Accident

 In some ways a rear underride truck accident is the opposite of a typical rear end crash.
 In the usual rear end truck crash a semi or other big truck crashes into the rear of your vehicle.
-In a rear underride truck crash the vehicle you are in crashes into the back of the semi or other large truck.
+In a rear underride truck crash the car rear ends a semi or other big truck.
 The higher clearance under the truck compared to cars or other smaller vehicles creates the space for those vehicles to be propelled under the truck.
 The edge of the trailer or cargo box on a straight truck then can act as shear tearing off the top part of the car and catastrophically injuring its occupants.

 In one study the National Highway Traffic Safety Administration (NHTSA) found that more than 90% of rear underride truck accidents involved situations where the 18 wheeler or other big truck was either stopped or moving 5 miles per hour or less.
 In the same study the average speed of the vehicle colliding with the big truck was approximately 60 miles per hour.
 It’s easy to understand how a fast-moving car or other smaller vehicle crashing into the back of a big, heavy semi or other large truck which is stopped or moving slowly could cause a wreck involving major force and causing terrible injuries.
 The height mismatch between the big truck and smaller vehicle dramatically increases the danger and injury potential.